ThePrez/DCM-tools/README.md

 ### `dcmexport`

-Used to export the DCM keystore to file
+Used to export the entire DCM keystore to file

+### `dcmexport`

+Used to export a single certificate from a DCM keystore to file

 ### `dcmassign`